Hiking in El Chalten: Everything You Need to Know

 • LAYERS | It was below freezing when we left our cabin and in the 70s by lunch, wear light layers you can peel off.
 Everyone had jackets and scarves hanging from their backpacks by midday.

 • TREKKING POLES | We will never hike again without trekking poles.
 They absorb the impact and would have been a game-changer.
-We got this cheap pair on Amazon after our trip but if you want to get a better pair, read REI’s Hiking Pole Guide to pick the best pair for you.
+We got this cheap pair on Amazon and they have been excellent on all our hiking trips since.

 • BINOCULARS | We never go anywhere without our travel binoculars, here we used them to watch the condors!